MorphoCity/morpheo-plugin/README.md

 * Shortest/simplest path with topological shortcuts from mesh structures.
 * Way simplest path (simplest path in way line graph)
 * Structural differences

+## Outputs

+By default, Morpheo creates a spatialite database and a folder name morpheo_<name_of_the_datasource> where all produced shapefiles and other moprpheo data are stored.

 ## Graph indicators